 After high school, Rajeev accepted a tennis scholarship to the University of Illinois.
 He helped the Illini go 32-0 and claim the NCAA team title.
 He and his doubles partner, Brian Wilson, also won the NCAA doubles title.
 He left Illinois after one semester and turned pro in 2004.

-+ Silver medal in 2016 Rio Olympic mixed doubles with Venus Williams
++ Silver medal in 2016 Rio Olympic mixed doubles, partnering Venus Williams

-+ Finalist in 2016 ATP World Tour Finals doubles, partnering Raven Klaasen
++ Finalist in 2016 ATP Tour Finals doubles, with Raven Klaasen

-+ Finalist in 2016 U.S. Open mixed doubles alongside CoCo Vandeweghe
++ Finalist in 2016 U.S. Open mixed doubles, with CoCo Vandeweghe

-+ Winning both the singles and doubles titles at the then–Campbell’s Hall of Fame Tennis Championships in Newport, Rhode Island, in 2009; during that event, he accomplished a unique feat: winning four pro tennis matches in one day
++ Won singles and doubles titles both at the ATP event in Newport, Rhode Island, in 2009; in that event, he accomplished a unique feat: winning four pro matches in one day

 + Seven ATP Challenger Tour singles titles